The Ultimate Low-Code Development Platform Guide

 When looking for the right low code development platform for one’s enterprise, it is wise to keep

 in mind the following benefits, features, and use cases.
-The main point of using a low code platform is to empower your organization to develop complex and functional applications in a simple and intuitive interface that does demand less technical know how.
-A unified development process makes the maintenance easier and more accessible for all developers.
+The main point of using a low code platform is to empower your organization to develop complex and functional applications in a simple and intuitive interface that demands less technical know-how.
+A unified development process makes maintenance easier and more accessible for all developers.

-The mentioned features/elements are the ones that development teams should look for when choosing a low code platform:
+Development teams should look for their following features/elements when choosing a low code platform:

 In other words, the platform should be configurable visually rather than via code.
 This always increases the speed of development.
 Moreover, it makes it even easier for business users, as they know and understand the logic of what they want to create.